mongodb/docs/source/administration/replica-sets.rst

   In some cases, long running operations on the primary can block replication on :term:`secondaries <secondary>`.
-You can use :term:`write propagation` to prevent write operations from returning unless replication can keep up with the write load.
+You can use :term:`write concern` to prevent write operations from returning unless replication can keep up with the write load.

   Use the :term:`database profiler` to see if there are slow queries